ThinkbotsAreFree/Birdy/README.md

 ```
 If a unit with this code receives a message "user wants another topic", it will publish a message "is another topic available".

 The character immediately following `#` and `$` is the **variable identifier**.
 It can be any non-special character, like a digit or a letter.
-Yes I know, it's only 1 character.
+Yes, it is only 1 character.

 ### Parentheses in glob patterns